ThangNgXuan/CapstoneProject-DataScientist-Nanodegree-Udacity/README.md

 - **Problem Proposition**: In this study, machine learning algorithms (Neural Networks) are trained to predict facies from well log data using data from continuous logs (NPHI, RHOB, VCL, DT & and discrete log: Facies), in order to create a model for future facies forecast for another well without facies interpretation.
 - **Metrics**: As a classification strategy in this research, we employed performance metrics including recall, accuracy, and F1-Score.

+The key of performance metrics used in this study is classification metrics such as precision, recall, and F1-Score was used to validate model, these metrics that comes from the concepts of True Positive, True Negative, False Positive, and False Negative.

 ## Installation
 There are some neccessary library nees to install such as:
 - numPy